How to Get Unbanned From a Subreddit A Practical Guide

 Review Your Own Activity

-With the rules fresh in your mind, it's time for some honest self-reflection.
-Scroll back through your recent comments and posts in that specific subreddit.
+With the rules fresh in mind, review your recent posts and comments in that subreddit.

 Common Reasons for Subreddit Bans